jonnyweatherly/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: Joe's half of that order.
 He orders $500, $600.

 Q: I know, but that's how things get started.
-Rawsome didn't start out that way.
+Rawesome didn't start out that way.

 A: We're in a garage just selling the raw milk.
 That we bootlegged in.